mrfadil10/Libft/README.md

 ## Dealing with files

-   - The 'f' that prefixes the file handling fonction usually refers to the fonction being a high level routine as opposed to a low level routine fontion.
+   - The 'f' that prefixes the file handling fonction usually refers to the fonction being a high level routine as opposed to a `low level routine fontion`.
-   - Low level routine do not using buffering but can take to one minute before data is physically written to the disc (we can use **fsync** to unsure that all data is written to file).
+   - `Low level routine` do not using buffering but can take to one minute before data is physically written to the disc (we can use `fsync` to unsure that all data is written to file).
-   - EOF is a flag that holds a negative integer value (thogth one should assume the value, it is usually -1) that indicates that a file position has reached the end of file.
+   - **EOF** is a flag that holds a negative integer value (thogth one should assume the value, it is usually -1) that indicates that a `file position` has reached the end of file.
+   - **File Position**